JesseDenier/format-library/README.md

 ## Installation

 There is no need to install anything.
-Simply visit https://www.iscapublications.com/.
+Simply visit https://format-library.onrender.com.

 ## Usage

 First follow the installation steps.
 Then you will need to either create an account or login using the navigation links in the top right.
-Once logged into an account with proper access return to the Home page and you can click the cards for any ISCA resources and you will be taken to a restricted page with access to the document.
+Once logged into an account return to the Home page and you can click the cards for any resources and you will be taken to a restricted page with access to the document.

 ## Credits